GatorEducator/GatorMiner/CONTRIBUTING.md

 ## Code of Conduct

-To build a diverse and inclusive community, we ask that everyone contributing to this project follow the [code of conduct](https://github.com/Allegheny-Ethical-CS/textMining/blob/master/CODE_OF_CONDUCT.md).
+To build a diverse, respectful, and inclusive community, we ask that everyone contributing to this project follow the [code of conduct](https://github.com/Allegheny-Ethical-CS/textMining/blob/master/CODE_OF_CONDUCT.md) document.

 ## Raise an Issue